Last Modified: July 12, 2014

 Maxwell and others manufacture ultra-capacitor arrays with build-in load balancing, and circuit fault protection.
 They're also very expensive!
 Their ESR (equivalent series resistance) isn't any better than an SLI battery, making their application in this instance questionable.

 Peak (SSB) power output of a solid state transceiver will be approximately the same as it is in CW mode, but there may be a small difference due primarily to power supply dynamics (voltage stability under peak load).
 However, average power out is a whole new ball game as variations in voices patterns, meter damping, microphone settings, and other factors affect the readout.
 Don't be surprised if your barefoot transceiver reads just 25 watts on a non peak-reading wattmeter, as the peak will still be ≈100 watts.
-If it reads more than say 40 or 50 watts, either your microphone gain is too high, or you have the speech compressor turned on.
+If it reads more than say 40 or 50 watts, either your microphone gain is too high, or you have the speech compressor turned on (if you do, read this article).
 Incidentally, running compression while in motion will garner you a lot of bad reports about background noise.
 It also adds greatly to the electrical requirements which are most-likely already stressed.

 Before switching on the amplifier, it is important to know just how much drive the amplifier needs to produce its practical SSB output (never its full-factory rating).
 The best output level is not solely dependent on the brand or power rating of the amplifier.
 Electrical system dynamics, wiring size, whether or not you use a second battery, your transceiver's power requirements, alternator size, and your voice pattern all affect it.